arcanetechnology/npm-teslacoil/README.md

 #### Glossary
 ##### Payment
-Payment is a lightning transaction, and describes both settled and unsettled lightning payments.
+A payment is a lightning transaction sent by us, ie. a lightning transaction initiated by us using lncli.SendPayment()
-##### Transaction
+##### Invoice
-A transaction is an on-chain transaction
+An invoice is a lightning transaction we receive, ie. all lightning transactions created using lncli.AddInvoice()